 (in millions of euros) Dec.
-31, 2023 Dec.
-31, 2022
+31, 2024 Dec.
+31, 2023

 Joint ventures

 Sale of goods to Tarkett - -

 Purchase of services from Tarkett - -

-Loans from Tarkett (gross value) 1.6 4.6
+Loans from Tarkett (gross value) 1.9 1.6

-Principal shareholders 10.2
+10.2 Principal shareholders

 Tarkett Participation holds 90.40% of Tarkett's share capital following the contribution of Tarkett shares to Tarkett Participation and the acquisition of shares by Tarkett Participation, and as such controls and coordinates the Group's activities.